OpenFreeEnergy/alchemiscale-fah/docs/user_guide.rst

 **alchemiscale-fah** features :external+gufe:py:class:`~gufe.protocols.Protocol`\s derived from packages such as ``feflow``.
 These take advantage of most of the components of these :external+gufe:py:class:`~gufe.protocols.Protocol`\s, but perform the compute-intensive simulation workloads using Folding\@Home instead.

-To create an :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`, review this notebook and apply the same approach to your systems of interest and using a Folding\@Home-based :external+gufe:py:class:`~gufe.protocols.Protocol` like those listed below: `Preparing AlchemicalNetworks.ipynb`_
+To create an :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`, review this notebook and apply the same approach to your systems of interest using a Folding\@Home-based :external+gufe:py:class:`~gufe.protocols.Protocol` like those listed below: `Preparing AlchemicalNetworks.ipynb`_

 Currently, the following :external+gufe:py:class:`~gufe.protocols.Protocol`\s are available to users: